 Grand Canal Dock is home to more than just the tech companies it’s famous for.
 That dark grey contemporary building with unusual green bubbles on the front is The Lir – Ireland’s National Academy of Dramatic Art.
 Its courses are developed in association with London’s Royal Academy of Dramatic Art (RADA) and its reputation is enviable.
 Acting is not for the faint hearted though; it takes a certain type of determination and passion.
 “It’s…satisfying to me, going through a script and having to do it night and night again.
 Every moment is live and there is no second take”, explains

 Ireland has the second highest percentage of people with a third level degree in Europe.
 Whether it’s family tradition, student life or affordable fees in comparison to our counterparts, our third level system is highly popular.
 It’s also enticing a lot of international students to the country.
 Ben Campbell-Rosbrook is originally from Syracuse in upstate New York but has come to Ireland to do his master’s in Trinity College.
 ‘I’m spending like half or a third of the fees to do my masters here, compared to America’, notes Ben.
 ‘I think a lot of students in America get the sense that the system is stacke

 Medicine in Trinity College is known as one of the most difficult courses to get into in Ireland.
-These students will play a major role in the future of healthcare, in Ireland and worldwide.
-Someday your life might just depend on one.
-During placement at hospital, some of these students will experience things that most of us will never see.
-They’ll witness life-changing moments and hear about difficult upbringings and tragic back- stories.
-“Sometimes I’ve taken a step back and thought, oh I’m very lucky to never have had any of those issues” says Aisling Hickey, a Trinity medicine student.
-Aisling is currently in fourth year of the course and on placement.
+These students will play a major role in the future of healthcare – here and worldwide.
+Someday your life might just depend on one of them.
+During hospital placements, some of these students will experience incidents that most of us never have to.
+They’ll witness life-changing moments and hear tragic backstories.
+“Sometimes I’ve taken a step back and thought: ‘Oh, I’m very lucky to never have had any of those issues’,” says Aisling Hickey, a Trinity